MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 ---
 # Get started with Azure CLI

 Welcome to the Azure CLI!
-The CLI is a tool designed to get you working quickly and efficiently with Azure services, with an emphasis on automation.
-This article introduces features of the CLI and links out to resources that help you be productive.
+This article introduces the CLI and provides links to help you get started.

 > [!NOTE]
 >